stefan-jaeger/gradle-cruft-plugin/README.md

 * Show the diff between the project and the current cruft template.
 * Link an existing project to a Cookiecutter template
 * Update the project to the latest version of the linked Cookiecutter template

+NOTE: This plugin is based on [use-python](https://github.com/xvik/gradle-use-python-plugin) plugin.
+Have a look at its documentation for custom python configurations.

 ## Documentation